 Your healthcare provider may approach your VBAC as any initial vaginal birth.
 During your consultation for prenatal care, it is important to discuss your interest in the method of delivery you prefer.
 Remember, a supportive birth assistant will have experience and will not suggest a scheduled cesarean unless absolutely necessary based on the details of your previous delivery, such as the type of incision for a previous C-section.

 Collaborate with your healthcare provider to develop the birth plan that meets your needs.
-Discuss methods of pain management, including breathing techniques and pain-management drugs, if interested.
-Other important topics of discussion include methods of delivery management in the event of unforeseen complications.
+You may also discuss methods of pain management, including breathing techniques and pain-management drugs, if interested.
+In addition, important topics of discussion include methods of delivery management in the event of unforeseen complications.

 Prepare for the Unexpected